 Las Vegas Bicycle Accident Attorney

-accident attorney, you should be sure to choose a qualified professional that has experience with bicycling cases.
-You want to pick out a lawyer that has already had successful outcomes from cases like yours.
-Bicyclists are injured by motorists all of the time, and it is important for them to have an attorney that understands their specific situation.
-Start a claim today: 702-252-0055.
+If you are looking for a Las Vegas bicycle accident attorney, you should be sure to choose a qualified professional who has experience with bicycling cases.
+You want to pick an experienced bicycle accident attorney with successful outcomes from cases like yours.
+Motorists always injure bicyclists, and they need to have an attorney who understands their specific situation.
+Start a bicycle accident claim today.

+At Ladah Law, PLLC, we can assist you if you have been hurt in a bicycle accident.
 Drivers are often distracted and can hit bicyclists in the blink of an eye.
-Sometimes bicyclists may be in a car’s blind spot or a car may not be paying attention when they switch lanes.
-Cars that miss stop signs or run red lights are a big danger to bicyclists.
-Sometimes vehicles sideswipe bicyclists, sending them careening off the road.
+Sometimes, bicyclists may be in a car’s blind spot, or a car may not be paying attention when they switch lanes.
+Cars that miss stop signs or run red lights are dangerous to bicyclists.
+Sometimes, vehicles sideswipe bicyclists, sending them careening off the road.

 Nevada Bicycle Law: Bicyclists Have a Legal Right to the Road

 Nevada bike accidents occur for a wide variety of reasons.
 One thing that many of these cases have in common is that very few are genuinely inevitable.
 Mistakes are made, and traffic laws are violated, putting riders at considerable risk.
 Many motorists in Las Vegas, NV, are bad at sharing the road with bikes.
 They do not realize that bikes have a legal right to the road, especially if riding in bike lanes.
 Whether it is a car or truck, too many motor vehicles disrespect bicycles, putting the safety of riders in serious jeopardy.
 But Nevada law is clear: A bicycle rider has every right to the road.
 Drivers must give bicyclists sufficient space and allow riders to control a lane like any other automobile.